-All of these are completely understandable concerns, and I hope that the following will reassure you that ticking the box is a positive move.
+Some students ask if this will affect the way their application is assessed, and others tell us they don’t want anyone to know about their past because they want a fresh start.
+These are completely understandable concerns, and I hope that the following information will reassure you that ticking the box is a positive move.

-Reason 1: Your chosen universities and colleges can tell you more about the support you are entitled to.
+Reason 1: Your chosen universities and colleges connect you to the support you are entitled to.

-Growing up in care means you are entitled to a range of practical support in higher education, if you want it.
+If you have grown up in care, you are entitled to a range of practical support in higher education, if you want it.
 This might be support during your application (e.g. events to help you with your transition to university), financial assistance (such as bursaries), year-round accommodation, or help to manage your health and wellbeing.
+In some cases, there are peer networks where you can meet others from similar backgrounds who understand your circumstances and can offer support.
 Many universities even have someone in their student support team dedicated to helping care experienced students – from the moment they send their application right through to graduation.

 Reason 2: Admissions staff at the universities and colleges you are applying to can consider your achievements and potential in context.